IQTLabs/voices/organizers.md

 ### Karl Ni

 <img align="right" width="300" src="/images/karl_ni.jpg">
-Dr. Karl Ni is the Technical Director of Lab41, In-Q-Tel's AI and machine learning analytics laboratory.
+Dr. Karl Ni is a Senior Software Engineer at Google.
 His interests lie in computer vision, audio signal processing, speech recognition, and natural language processing.
-Prior to In-Q-Tel, Dr. Ni served as principle investigator and program manager on laboratory directed projects at federally funded research and development centers, both MIT Lincoln Laboratory and Lawrence Livermore National Laboratory.
+Prior Dr. Ni served as principle investigator and program manager on laboratory directed projects at federally funded research and development centers, both MIT Lincoln Laboratory and Lawrence Livermore National Laboratory.
 Projects started and led at these organizations resided under the President's BRAIN initiative, the Departments of Defense and Homeland Security, and internally funded research.
 Dr. Ni received his doctoral degree from the University of California, San Diego in _Pattern Recognition Techniques for Image Processing_, and he received his bachelors degree from the University of California at Berkeley.

 ### Colleen Richey